On matrices in finite free position: Matrices in multiplicative finite free position

-In the other direction, when all eigenvalues of $A$ are the same then $A$ is similar to an upper triangular matrix with a constant diagonal and by Theorem~\ref{thm:multcomptriangular}, $A$ is in multiplicative FFP with itself. \end{proof}
+In the other direction, when $A$ is the sum of a nilpotent and a scalar matrix, then $A$ is similar to an upper triangular matrix with constant diagonal and, by Theorem~\ref{thm:multcomptriangular}, $A$ is in multiplicative FFP with itself. \end{proof}